 Becoming vegan can be very enlightening.
 Since I became vegan back in 2011 I have become awakened to so many reasons it is one the most important lifestyle decision I've ever made.

-Late last year I started studying nutrition.
+In 2017 I started studying nutrition.
 I realized a plant based diet is the healthiest way of eating.
 And, it just so happens to be the healthiest thing we can do for all animals and the planet.
-And, of course, it’s totally vegan.
+And, of course, it's totally vegan.

 As I learned more I became increasingly concerned.
 With this growing concern a need to spread this information developed.
 Now this is my life mission.

 Right away it became obvious that people are not very receptive to this information.
 Diet is a very touchy subject.
 Sometimes they are defensive to the point of downright belligerent and irrational.
 Especially on the internet where it is most convenient to advocate.

 The more we learn about the ethics, environment, and health impacts animal agriculture has the more we may feel inclined to speak out.
 It is important that we act on this.
 Action is needed by as many as possible.

 It may be best to act using what you're best at.
 I use my videography skills and website skills.
 Some use their public speaking skills.
 Some use their cooking skills, organizational skills, entrepreneurial skills, science, etc...
 Take what you're best as this may be the most powerful way for you to expedite the movement.
 If nothing else find a local sanctuary to volunteer at or a non profit like a Humane League near you or PETA, a media group like Jane Unchained, contact DxE, Anonymous for the Voiceless, start a potluck, get active in a local group through facebook or meetup, or add listings to VeganLinked to build up your local vegan community! 😉